Activating Mars mission software on Earth

 PIXLISE is a data analysis tool used by a small NASA science team to search for life on Mars.
-It struggled to exceed 20 users, but the team knew it had the potential to change the world.
+It struggled to exceed 20 users, but scientists knew it had the potential to change the world.

 PROBLEM

-PIXLISE is one-of-a-kind, complex, and inaccessible to most of the world
+PIXLISE was complex and inaccessible to most of the world

-Previously, PIXLISE’s front page contained basic overview information that failed to communicate PIXLISE’s immense potential to fuel science discoveries beyond NASA.
+Previously, PIXLISE’s front page contained basic overview information, failing to communicate PIXLISE’s immense potential to fuel science discoveries beyond NASA.

 Further, my research into this problem space uncovered skill and workflow gaps that plague the efficiency of research labs.
 I witnessed our growth strategy evolve the product roadmap to serve grander needs of the entire science community, enabling universal scientific discovery!